-- Melt the lard or some other fat (like corn oil, vegetable oil, or bacon grease) over high heat in a large cast iron skillet.
+Melt the lard or heat up the vegetable oil over high heat in a large cast iron skillet.

-- To have a Creole type gumbo, you will want the roux to be the color of a copper penny.
-This will require about 20-30 more minutes of constant stirring.
-Be patient–it's worth it.
-If you want, you can keep a penny close by to compare.
+Copper Penny: This will require about 30-45 minutes of constant stirring.
+Be patient--it's worth it.
 The smell of the flour browning should give off a nutty aroma.
 If you smell it burning, lower the heat or move the cast iron skillet off the burner for a while.
 If there are black flecks in the roux, it is burnt and you'll have to start over, as a burnt roux will taste bitter.
-Your goal is to have the roux a smooth and silky consistency, not lumpy.

 Milk Chocolate: After 45-60 minutes of stirring, you'll achieve a milk chocolate color roux, which is perfect for a Cajun gumbo.